 Mapping and Modelling Cadastral Boundaries using Drones and Photogrammetry Software

-The fusion of spatial technologies such as GPS and the emergence of affordable platforms to carry these technologies has opened up new opportunities for mapping and modelling cadastral boundaries.
+The fusion of spatial technologies and the emergence of affordable platforms to carry these technologies has opened up new opportunities for mapping and modelling cadastral boundaries.
 High resolution imagery from UAS can now be used to optimize the amount of fieldwork required and offers a more efficient and richer solution for defining property boundaries.

 This case focuses on the UAS-based methodology for producing precise geo-referenced boundary data that can be used to update or regularize existing cadastral data.
 We outline the methodology in terms of (a) field work (including pre-marking, geodetic and ground control, flying), and (b) post-field processing (production of orthophotos and 3D models, quality control and assessment).

-Photo alignment produces relative camera exposure coordinates, a camera calibration for each and every image as well as a sparse point cloud.
+Photo alignment produces relative camera coordinates, a camera calibration for each and every image as well as a sparse point cloud.
 For low accuracy requirements this may be all that is required to calculate an orthophoto or a model if the final product does not have to be referenced to some spatial reference frame.
-However, the process of determining the camera exposure positions is significantly accelerated if approximate positions are introduced into the photo alignment procedure.
-Typically, these approximate positions are obtained from the stand-alone navigation GPS receiver mounted on board the UAV.
+However, the process of determining the camera positions is significantly accelerated if approximate positions are introduced into the photo alignment procedure.
+Typically, these approximate positions are obtained from the stand-alone navigation GPS receiver mounted on the UAV.
 However, if the product is to be accurately geo-referenced to a defined coordinate system (e.g. WGS84/UTM), then GCPs need to be provided.

 DJI Phantom 4 and 3Dsurvey geospatial accuracy tested.
 Ideal for small to mid-size projects >